suneha113/IPL-Analysis-Dashboard/README.md

 2. Open it in Power BI Desktop (free version)
 3. Use the Season Slicer to explore different years
 4. Interact with visualizations to filter and drill down into specific data

+- No additional data connections required (data embedded in file)